tbwcjw/nxducominer/README.md

 </table>
 <hr>
 <h4>Benchmarking</h4>
+The below is deprecated since multithreading was implemented.<br><br>
-Use <a href='https://github.com/tbwcjw/nxducominer/blob/main/tools/benchmark_dirty.py'>benchmark_dirty.py</a> for official benchmarking.
+<s>Use <a href='https://github.com/tbwcjw/nxducominer/blob/main/tools/benchmark_dirty.py'>benchmark_dirty.py</a> for official benchmarking.
 Submit results by opening an issue.
 Benchmarks should at least be one hour long.
 <table>
     <thead>
         <tr>